Comraich/SSH-TunnelBuilder/README.md

 This software uses the Apple Swift-NIO and Swift-NIO-SSH libraries for all of the SSH specific implementation.

-The software has been tested and found to be functional on MacOS 10.15 (Catalina) and MacOS 11.x (Big Sur).
-Support for MacOS 12.x (Monteray) is planned as soon as it is released.
+The software has been tested and found to be functional on MacOS 10.15 (Catalina), MacOS 11.x (Big Sur) and MacOS 12.x (Monteray) Beta.
 Other versions of Mac OS may or may not work as they have not been tested and no assumption is made in this regard.
 Your mileage may vary.
 The App Store version is only available on Catalina or newer.

 ## Export Rules